initialed85/djangolang/README.md

 - [TODO] Make the errors more readable (probably populate an `objects: []any` field)
 - [TODO] Move some of the configuration injection further out (environment variables at the outside, but just function parameters further in)
 - [TODO] Replace the various "this should probably be configurable" TODOs with mechanisms to configure
-- [TODO] Support more Postgres data types as they come up
+- [TODO] Support more Postgres data types as they come up, maybe redo the type-mapping stuff to be clearer in terms of to/from request / db / stream / intermediate
 - [TODO] Better support for recursive schemas (in the case that they cause a graph cycle)
 - [TODO] Support for views
 - [TODO] Fix up the various templating shortcuts I've taken that cause `staticcheck` warnings (e.g. `unnecessary use of fmt.Sprintf`)
-- [TODO] Support foreign key children in endpoints
+- [TODO] Document all the features

 ## Usage for prod